JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 binary data (xml, json, protocol buffer, etc).
 On top of these implementation is the desire to write and retrieve the data directly from/to a class or a struct.

-By providing a standard set of attributes, and easy means to retrieve them, we make it easier to Switch serialization libraries, reduce attributes for serializing in different domains.
+Generative code is common in D. Providing a set of standards for serialization allows libraries which generate a class or struct to annotate some serialization attributes.
+Protocol Buffer is an example where struct or classes are generated off a DSL, the primary attribute needed in this case in @name to handle reserved keywords.

-Protocol Buffer utilizes code generation off a specification.
-I believe generative libraries will become more common and it would be nice to have it generate serialization attributes other libraries also use.
+A smaller benefit which may provide unseen benefits is being able to switch serialization libraries while maintaining the same or mostly same attributes.
+Possibly by having a defined standard there would be less need to switch.

 ### Considerations